 An initiative to mitigate Early/Child Marriage

-The national data according to the NHFS-IV though shows a decline in child marriage and an increase in the median age of marriage, still the child / early marriages are present in the specific communities for reasons of social, economical and patriarchal reasons.
+The national data according to the NHFS-IV though shows a decline in child marriage and an increase in the median age of marriage, still the child / early marriages are prevalent in the specific communities for reasons of social, economical and patriarchal reasons.
 Early marriage leads to so many hardships in young couple’s life, many a times it shatters their life in such a manner that it becomes difficult to recover again.

 One of the major reasons for early marriage, in addition to poverty, is the linkage of family’s honour (especially father’s) with girl’s choices relating to her sexuality.
 The concern about loss of honour hanging high on the head of the father forces the decision to marry her early rather than waiting for her to get adequately educated or even clear the legal age of marriage.
 Parents while understanding the ill effects of the Early / child marriage, conveniently ignore the well being of their girl daughter who suffers in the times to come on account of her shattered dreams, health of self and siblings and lack of ability to contribute towards family income.
 This actually starts another cycle of poverty.

-There are adverse effects on boys also who in most of the cases find it difficult to earn a respectable living which results in frustration in the married life including violence as manifestation of his inability to meet needs of family.
+There are adverse effects on boys too who in most of the cases find it difficult to earn a respectable living which results in frustration in the married life including violence as manifestation of his inability to meet needs of family.

 As per the National Family Health Survey (NFHS) 2015-16, Rajasthan’s 10 districts came in top 100 districts in the country with high prevalence of Child Marriage.
 Rajsamand ranks 3rd in the list with 26% marriages as early marriages.